 “We cannot solve our problems with the same thinking we used when we created them.”

-Great sales and marketing plans always begins with building a foundational message around the needs of your prospective customers and not what you want to sell them.
-An organization must clearly understand the unique value it brings to the market and then focus its efforts on building and growing that value.
-Creating this message should be done with insight and integrity.
-If a company can’t clearly articulate and demonstrate how their products or services create unique value for their end customers, it’s almost impossible to survive let alone grow.
-This is the foundation for taking your organization to the next level.
-From this point on, sales and marketing systems must create, nourish, and ultimately fulfill the needs of their potential clients.
+A nonprofit must clearly understand the unique value it brings to the market and then focus its efforts on building and growing that value.
+Creating this message should be done with insight and integrity and be the foundation for taking your organization to the next level.